Flotomate/product_docs/source/asset-management/prohibited-software.rst

 Managing Prohibited Software Expressions
 ========================================

-In {Product}, you can automate the process of flagging Software Assets.
+In Flotomate, you can automate the process of flagging Software Assets.
 The feature works during discovery and for Software Assets already included in the CMDB.